How Much Will a Medicare Supplement Insurance Plan Save Me?

 Medicare Supplement insurance plans offer various standardized benefits.
 In most states, the Medicare Supplement insurance plan type is identified by alphabetical letter, such as Medicare Supplement insurance Plan G. Each standardized Medicare Supplement insurance plan – that is, each plan of the same name, like Plan G – must offer the same basic benefits, no matter which insurance company sells it.
 Learn what each standardized Medicare Supplement insurance plan covers.

 Here are some examples.
 Each of the standardized plans available in most states covers:

 - Medicare Part A hospitalization costs, such as coinsurance amounts, for up to a year after your Part A benefits are used up.

 - At least a portion of Medicare Part B copayments or coinsurance amounts (for example, for covered doctor visits).

-And here are a few examples of costs that some of these standardized plans may at least partly cover:
+And here are a couple of examples of costs that some of these standardized plans may at least partly cover:

 - Coinsurance amounts for skilled nursing care

 Two plans (Medicare Supplement insurance Plan K and Plan L) have out-of-pocket limits, to help prevent your medical costs from running above certain amounts.
 After you’ve paid your Medicare Part B deductible and you’ve reached the Medicare Supplement insurance plan’s out-of-pocket limit, the plan pays the rest of your covered medical services for the rest of that year.
 In 2020, Medicare Supplement insurance Plan K has an out-of-pocket limit of $5,880, and Medicare Supplement insurance Plan L’s out-of-pocket limit is $2,940.